< All Topics

 Conclusion

 The trade-off between speed and precision is always a delicate balance.
-MultiWalk’s time saving measure comes at a cost and can lead to occasional differences between Tradestation and MultiWalk.
+MultiWalk’s time saving measure comes at a cost and can lead to occasional and mostly minimal differences between Tradestation and MultiWalk.
+However, without MultiWalk’s walkforward emulator, the massive time requirement to perform a 100% accurate walkforward would prevent us from attaining out trading goals.

 Table of Contents